-• Excerpts from the Anti-Bullying Policy should be visible throughout the school in corridors and classrooms in as many languages used in the school as possible.

-- Staff will be reminded at regular intervals about the policy and in any case whenever it is updated.
-New staff must also be made familiar with the policy during their induction. - It will be published on the school website, in the pupils' agenda (extract), in the school Code of Behaviour (extract), and in the School Plan (extract). - A class session will be held with each class group to get them familiar with the policy at the beginning of each year. - The Anti-Bullying Policy will be promoted at various occasions.
-E.g.: Parents' nights, first year enrolment, pupil-run-events and open nights. - The APEEE, which has supported including financially the activities of Stop à la Drogue, Virages and KiVa, is committed to continue its efforts to raise the awareness of parents on the issue of bullying.
+- Excerpts from the Anti-Bullying Policy should be visible throughout the school in corridors and classrooms in as many languages used in the school as possible. - Staff will be reminded at regular intervals about the policy and in any case whenever it is updated.
+New staff must also be made familiar with the policy during their induction. - The policy is published on the school website, in the student diary (extract).
+Reference is made to this policy in various school documents and policies: Good Conduct Policy, ICT Charter, Multi-Annual Plan. - A class session will be held with each class group to get them familiar with the policy at the beginning of each year. - The Anti-Bullying Policy will be promoted at various occasions.
+E.g.: Parents' nights, first year enrolment, pupil-run-events and open nights. - The APEEE, which has supported, including financially, KiVa programme, is committed to continue its efforts to raise the awareness of parents on the issue of bullying.
 This includes encouraging parents to report incidents of alleged bullying early on to school staff. - The Pupils' Committee (CdE) is committed to bringing attention to the students about the Anti-Bullying Policy and its implications in the general scope of student wellbeing.
 They should therefore be active participants in all relevant activities that relate to its implementation, promotion, and revision. - Information sheets for parents, pupils and teachers on the Anti-Bullying policy of EEB4 will be provided.
-(See Appendix 3) - Parents/Guardians are required to sign the school agenda stating that they have read and understood the Anti-Bullying Policy.
+(See Annex 3)